If you’re struggling with thinning hair or hair loss, make sure your doctor is checking these…

 Read MoreProbiotics help keep your gut microbiome (the gastrointestinal microbiota that make up the ecosystem of your digestive tract) healthy and balanced.
 You need more beneficial bacteria in your microbiome than harmful bacteria for the greatest health benefits.

 Read MoreHave you been treated for SIBO but you’re still not feeling better?
 Or you were feeling better on the diet, but now your symptoms are back that you’re trying to reintroduce foods?
-Post-SIBO syndrome is very common after completing treatment for SIBO and is something that we see often.
-Thankfully, this is also something that we can treat!
-Figuring out why you got SIBO in the first place is crucial so that we can treat the underlying cause to prevent your SIBO from coming back!
+Post-SIBO syndrome is very common after completing treatment for SIBO.

 Read MoreThe fatigue of pregnancy can be tough to deal with, especially while you are working out of the house, chasing around a toddler, or both!
 Luckily, there are things you can do to help.